Kuali Build has the ability to help you identify errors in your apps and specifically in your workflows. Below are just a few common errors:

 The Workflow Builder also has the ability to alert you if there is an issue with your workflow.
 In the example screenshot above, the app administrator created a form and its associated workflow, but sometime later deleted a field that the workflow was dependent on.
 In this case the Workflow Builder was able to alert the app administrator with red wording and the red exclamation pointthat the field could no longer be found.

 The Workflow Status column in the Document List can also notify you that there is an error in your workflow.
-In the screenshot above we see that there is an error in the workflow for the document that was submitted by Tadd Giles on August 8th.
+In the screenshot above we see that there is an error in the workflow for documents 12 and 20.

 We can learn more information by clicking into the document.